maureento8888/real-world-events/README.md

 # Real World Events project
 Vue Mastery's Real World Vue.js

-This tutoral project covers topics such as the dynamic routing, api calls using axios, component modularity, Single Page Application (SPA) in Vue.js, etc.
+This tutoral project covers topics such as the dynamic routing, API calls using axios, component modularity, Single Page Application (SPA) in Vue.js, etc.

 - <strong>NOTE:</strong> This project was built using Vue.js 2!
-See the [vuejs/vue-next](https://github.com/vuejs/vue-next) for (beta) documentation into Vue 3 changes!
+See the [Vue 3 docs](https://v3.vuejs.org/)

 ![Real World Events webpage populated with several events that displays location, time, and attendees](./project-photo.png)